tauri-apps/tauri/.github/RELEASING.md

 # Covector

-We use [`covector`](https://github.com/jbolda/covector) to manage our version pumbs and relase pipeline.
+We use [`covector`](https://github.com/jbolda/covector) to manage our version bumps and release pipeline.
 It can be configured in [`.changes/config.json`](../.changes/config.json) which includes how each package should be published step by step.

 Some packages can't be published directly using `covector` as it requires to be built on a matrix of platforms